aegisbigdata/aegis-ontology/README.md

 Assumption: For the time being, focus on *tabular* datasets only (CSV etc.).

-Two tabular datasets can be combined (correlated, joined) if they have semantically compatible columns in common;
+Two tabular datasets can be combined (i.e. correlated, joined) if they have semantically compatible columns in common;
 e.g., if both have a column with geo coordinates in the same region.
 This situation is the basis for a correlation or a DB join.